-- a) The generator (ACG) must be the originally fitted and homologated part with no modification allowed. - b) The stator must be fitted in its original position and without offsetting. - c) The electric starter must operate normally and always be able to start the engine during the event. - d) During parc fermé the starter must crank the engine at a suitable speed for starting for a minimum of 2 seconds without the use a boost battery.
+- a) The generator (ACG) must be the originally fitted and homologated part with no modification allowed - b) The stator must be fitted in its original position and without offsetting. - c) The electric starter must operate normally and always be able to start the engine during the event. - d) During parc fermé the starter must crank the engine at a suitable speed for starting for a minimum of 2 seconds without the use a boost battery.
 No boost battery may be connected to the machine after the end of the session.
+Connecting a boost battery after the session has ended is not permitted.